-Education with postation to establish the sales and the sa Un its
+Un iits

-Freshman Year 1st Sem.
-2d Sem.
+Freshman Year Lower Division 1st 2d

+Sem.
+Sem.

-Physical Education (activity courses) Health Education 21, Principles of Healthful Living $2^{\frac{1}{2}}$ 1/2
+Physical Education (activity courses) 1 1

-English 1, Freshman Composition, and 2, Freshman Literature or optional course 3 3
+Dutte Education Z1.
+Fringings of Hoolthful Timing - 6 0 100

+The state of the s

+3

-Psychology 1, General; and 10, Advanced General, or 11, Applied History 4A-4B, Modern Europe, or 8A-8B, The Americas, or 17A- 17B, American Civilization (this course, if elected, must be 3
+History 4A-4B, Modern Europe, or 8A-8B, The Americas, or 17A- 17B, American Civilization (this covered for 17A- 3

-taken in the sophomore year) 3 3

-Natural Science (see page 18) 3 3
+Natural Science (see Lower Division Requirements for All Corri 3 3

+Tat 9 3

-Elective OF THE 3
+- 3

 Sophomore Year 141 151

-Physical Education (activity courses) 1 1
+Physical Education (activity courses) V. Jane 1

-Inysical Education (activity courses) 3 2
+Journalism 51A, Elements Journalism 51B, News Gathering and Records 3

-Journalism 51A-51B, News Gathering and Reporting Service Control 3 5
+Journalism 51B, News Gathering and Reporting Foreign Language (if not completed in high 9 3

-Foreign Language (if not completed in high school) 3 3
+Foreign Language (if not completed in high school) 5 5

+Economics 14 1D D 3 3

-Natural Science (see page 18) Economics 1A-1B, Principles; or Sociology 50A-50B, Introduction
+Economics 1A-1B, Principles; or Sociology 50A-50B, Introduction

-and General 3 3
+Library Science 10.
+Use of the Lib 3 3

-Library Science 10, Use of the Library 2
+Library Science 10, Use of the Library - 2

-141 161

-Upper Division
+Upper Division $\overline{14\frac{1}{2}}$ 161

 On acquiring upper division status, the student should confer with his adviser in planning courses to meet his specific and specialized needs and that meet the requirements for the A.B.
-Degree with a general major, including U.S. Constitution and American history graduation requirement.
+Degree with a general major, including U. S. Constitution and American history graduation requirement.